miguelpanchon/Pinterest/README.md

 -conceal the credentials

 -reactivate the hightlighting of the cards when on mouse over

+-when clicking a picture link to the picture

 | Main links        | Platform  | URL                                                         |